ExpressPQDelivery/epqd_client_for_M4/README.md

 **SECURITY_LEVEL 5** --> Kyber1024, Falcon1024

+### 3. Set the DNS IP address and the server Port number
+in line 115 of `Core/Src/main.c` we can set the domain name of the server. in line 1577 of `Core/Src/main.c` we can set the DNS IP address.

 ## Usage

 To use this project to establish a TLS connection to a remote PC (Server) (i.e a server running [this](https://github.com/ExpressPQDelivery/epqd_server_lib_forM4) project) you should do:

-0. Connect the LAN and power to the board to enable communication via lwIP....
-1. Set up a DNS ((see [DNS](https://github.com/ExpressPQDelivery/DNS_records_for_epqd))) and a Server before run the client......
+0. Set up a DNS ((see [here](https://github.com/ExpressPQDelivery/DNS_records_for_epqd))) and a server before running a client.
-2. Set up a client to run on the board by "downloading" the code to the board.
+1. Set up a client to run on the board by "downloading" the code to the board.
-3. Get the external DNS IP and run the client.
+2. Edit the external DNS IP and the server port number, then run a client.